 Food businesses are required to ensure that all staff have adequate food handling skills and knowledge.

-The program has a series of presentations and interactive tasks about Food Safety Standards.
-You can complete all sections, or only those relevant to your business.
+The programs have a series of presentations and interactive tasks about Food Safety.

 The Food Safety Rating Scheme lets you make informed choices about where to eat.
 The City of Charles Sturt is participating in the voluntary state-wide scheme created by SA Health.